benroberts999/inverseTransformSample/README.md

 e.g., to place the output in a text file (that can be read by a plotting program):

-$ python sampleFromGaussian.py >> test.out
+$ python sampleFromGaussian.py >> gaus.out

-It uses 150 points, this is hard-coded in, but can be changed simply.
+It uses 5000 points, this is hard-coded in, but can be changed simply.

 ## Inverse transform sampling: